arofca/daily_todolist_texts/README.md

     ![My To-Do List](To-Do.png)

     The relevant columns are just Date Due, Task, and Status, which my script uses Pandas to filter through.
-Feel to play around and adapt with this and adapt the script to your needs, but I set this script up to send me all tasks that are not yet marked completed by the due date, coupled with all tasks due today.
+Feel to play around and adapt the script to your needs, but I set this script up to send me all tasks that are not yet marked completed by the due date, coupled with all tasks due today.

 I use Google Cloud Scheduler to send an HTTP trigger to the Cloud Function containing this script every morning at 7:40am.